siriusastrebe/syc/README.md

 When a client makes a change, verifiers will be called *before* the change happens.
 If all verifiers attached to the modified object returns truthy, the change is accepted and then watchers will be called.
 If any return falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

-*Note*: `change.change` can be altered by the callback.
+*Advanced tip*: `change.change` can be altered by the callback.
 This change will be reflected in the final result. **Warning**: Careful when making modifications to `change.change`.
 When it references an existing object, changes will reflect on that object even when the verifier returns false.

 - - -
 This library is a work in progress.